natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

 git clone https://github.com/natalieagus/lab_htcpcp
 ```

-Then, install the requirements:
+Then, install the requirements and launch `pipenv`:

 ```
-pip install -r requirements.txt
+pipenv install
+pipenv shell
 ```

 There are two main processes to run: